brunosan/brunosan.eu/_posts/blog/2013-05-06-the-mirror-of-the-google-glass-inverted.md

 <!--more-->

 If you look closely you´ll see that the eyepiece is a nanoprojector inside the bulk piece.
-This little image is sent sideways to a 50% mirror that directs half the light to the eye.
+The little image is sent sideways to a 50% mirror that directs half the light to the eye.
 This is done to also allow 50% of the light from the outside reach the eye, thus making the image superimposed over the real world.